 For every bread, or every food that is, you always start with: the ingredients.
 For making the simplest of breads (not taking into account flatbreads, only yeast risen breads), you only need:

 The flour will form the basic structure of the bread.
 The gluten in flour help a yeast risen bread to become nice and airy and hold onto air inside the dough.
 The water will bring those gluten molecules together and it will ensure the bread becomes soft.
 Last but not least, the yeast will contribute to the flavour and it will form gas which will create the desired air bubbles in bread.
 It does this through fermentation.
+For more details on the role of ingredients, have a look at our separate post on the topic.

 Step 1: Mixing